-The College of Professional Studies
+The College of Business, Education, and Professional Studies

-Within the context of its three-fold mission of teaching, research and service, the College of Professional Studies seeks to provide the general education background that enables all university students to acquire the written, oral, analytical, historical, cultural and scientific skills and knowledge requisite for their programs of study.
-The College of Professional Studies offers five programs in: (1.)
-Business, including the MBA and MPA programs; (2.)
-Counseling and Educational Leadership; (3.)
+Within the context of its three-fold mission of teaching, research, and service, the College of Business, Education, and Professional Studies seeks to provide the general education background that enables all university students to acquire the written, oral, analytical, historical, cultural and scientific skills and knowledge required for their programs of study.
+The College of Business, Education and Professional Studies offers the: (1.)
+School of Business; (2.)
+School of Education; (3.)
 Criminal Justice; (4.)
-Social Work; and (5.)
-Teacher Education.
-The College is also home to the Army Reserve Officers' Training Corps (ROTC).
-The faculty of the College of Professional Studies are committed to the pursuit of research to advance knowledge in their respective disciplines and to the provision of services that respond to the needs and enhance the lives of the university's various constituents.
-Dr. Alicia Jackson serves as the Dean of the College.
+Social Work; (5.)
+Public Administration, and (6.)
+Army ROTC.
+The faculty of the College of Business, Education, and Professional Studies are committed to the pursuit of research to advance knowledge in their respective disciplines and to the provision of services that respond to the needs and enhance the lives of the university's various constituents.
+Dr. Peter Ngwafu from the School of Business serves as the Dean of the College.